it-economics/itea-be/kata-instructions.md

 ### Discuss with your peers:

-#### a) In which cases do the use cases know too much about the persistence mechanism in use?
+#### a) Why is it good practice to place the consumer (usecase class) and the needed persistence abstraction in the same package?

 <details>
 <summary>Hint</summary>
-A common symptom is when the repository interface (a domain concept) is defined in the persistence layer, together with its implementation, which makes it difficult for developers to conceptually separate those very different concepts.
+A common symptom is when the repository interface (a domain concept) is defined in the persistence package, together with its implementation, which makes it difficult for developers to conceptually separate those very different concepts.
 </details>

-#### b) Where do lower-level classes technically implement an interface, but it is Indirection Without Abstraction, resulting in the caller depending on the implementation *despite* the interface, instead of *only on* the interface.
+#### b) Why is it bad practice to name the interface and the implementation the same (or differing only by 'Impl')

 <details>
 <summary>Hint</summary>